TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 Page will show an error message if the customer key is incorrect.

 ## Optional Parameters Guide
-These apply to all endpoints in our API.
-All optional parameters means these do not need to be included for CityMotion to function properly.
-They provide live customization pathways of the webview display.
-These features exist on the webpage side, not your app.
+These features enhance CityMotion by enabling additional functionality in its web app, but are not required for it to function properly.
+They apply to all API endpoints.

 ### Card Maps (maps)
-- Description:  A card pop-up that displays an interactive map.
-Accessed through tapping on a card header map icon.
+- Description:  Enables a pop-up that displays an interactive map when the user taps the map icon on a card header.
 - Requirements: None, uses client-side Mapbox
 - Parameter Name: `maps`
 - Parameter Values: